zanielsen/CS64Project1/README.md

 # MIPS Assembly Simulator

 This program simulates the execution of MIPS assembly instructions.
 It reads instructions from a file named `instructions.txt` and executes them sequentially.
 The simulator supports R-type, I-type, and J-type instructions.
+The file containing the final code is `spimulator.cpp`.

 ## Instructions